facebook/lexical/packages/lexical-website/docs/collaboration/react.md

 **Get WebSocket server running:**

-This allows different browser windows and different borwsers to find each other and sync Lexical state.
+This allows different browser windows and different browsers to find each other and sync Lexical state.
 On top of this `YPERSISTENCE` allows you to save Yjs documents in between server restarts so clients can simply reconnect and keep editing.

 ```bash
 $ HOST=localhost PORT=1234 YPERSISTENCE=./yjs-wss-db npx y-websocket